 A design born from function to protect the military during the First World War.
 Its unmistakable epaulettes originally displayed an officer’s rank, while the belt’s metal D-rings were used to attach equipment.

-It takes a year for each specialist tailor to learn the stitching of the trench coats collar – the most intricate part of its construction.
+It can take a year for each specialist tailor to learn the stitching of the trench coat's collar – the most intricate part of its construction.
 More than 180 stitches are made to create a fluid curve so that the collar sits perfectly on the neck.